 macerated rhubarb and brown sugar

-I cook this on medium low and stir occasionally.
-I like mine super smooth, so I cooked it for about 1/2 hour until it was all broken down really well and looked like applesauce.
+I like mine super smooth, so I cooked it for about 1/2 hour until it was all broken down really well.

-You can let this cool a little if you want before blending it.
+Once softened, cool and blend until smooth.
 If you are impatient like me and blend it right away, just make sure to be VERY careful!
-I use my Vitamix and it makes it perfectly silky and smooth.
-I am sure a regular blender would do the trick – especially if you really cook it down.
+I use my Vitamix and it makes a perfectly silky and smooth rhubarb purée.
+I am sure a regular blender, food processor, or immersion blender (hand blender) would do the trick – especially if you really cook it down.

-Store it in an airtight jar in the fridge for about a week or so.
+Store the rhubarb puree in an airtight container or airtight jar in the fridge for about a week or so.
 I usually put it in mason jars like I store jam in.
 It works perfectly.
+Kilner jars are beautiful and a great way to store it in the refrigerator.

-Now you get to be creative and think of all the amazing ways to use the rhubarb puree!
+Now you get to be creative and think of all the great ways to use the pureed rhubarb!
 I can’t wait to hear what you all come up with!

 rhubarb puree